amiya-pattnaik/webdriverIO-with-jasmineBDD/README.md

 ### Installation
 This project is tested on **Node v12.0.0** and above.
 While earlier versions of node may be compatible, but they have not been verified.

-`JDK 1.8:` Install JDK 1.8+ and make sure class path is set properly.
-JAVA is require to start `Selenium Server` on your local environment nothing else.

 `Node.JS:` Install  from the site - https://nodejs.org/en/  take the LTS version based on your Operating system.
 Please make sure you install NodeJS globally.
-Recommended version is 8.10.0.
-OR  If you have nvm installed globally, you run `nvm install` to get the latest version of node specified in the`.nvmrc` file [here](/.nvmrc).
-If you don't use nvm, be sure that you are using a compatible version.
-Further details on nvm can be found on the official [github page](https://github.com/creationix/nvm).
-MAC OSX users are best suited to install nvm with homebrew `brew install nvm`.

-Now navigate to the framework's package.json folder and run `npm install` to grab all dependencies.

 To take full advantage of the command line and use grunt tasks you will need to make sure that you have added `node_modules/.bin` to your `$PATH`.
-Otherwise you will need to install the following globally:

-  `npm install -g  grunt-cli`
+Otherwise you will need to install `npm install -g  grunt-cli` globally.

+`JDK 1.8:` It is optional, install JDK 1.8+ and make sure class path is set properly.
+JAVA is require to start `Selenium Server` on your local environment nothing else.

 ### Selenium Tests / Appium Tests

   To run your test you must have selenium / Appium server up and running to execute any webdriverIO tests, or it will fail fast with an error.
-To start selenium automatically it has been added as part of `services: ['selenium-standalone']` in the .conf.js.
+To start selenium automatically it has been added as part of `services: ['selenium-standalone']` in the *.conf.js.
 That's all there is to it.!.

 ### Run Some Sample Tests

 To execute the entire test suite in local development, you can use any one of the options mentioned below

-Option 1: `npm run test`
+Option 1: `npm run test-local`

-Option 2:  `grunt webdriver:test`.
-This executes all features in the [`./test/specs/*.js`]  directory with a Spec reporter by default and references the `suite.yourSpecific.conf.js` file.
-Refer to the ./test/config of jasmine-bdd.
+Option 2:  `grunt webdriver:test-local`.
+This executes all features in the [`./test/specs/*.js`]  directory with a Spec reporter by default.

 💡 Before running mobile tests, perform the requisite Appium setup.
 For hassle free `one click Appium setup on OSX` refer [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX) or refer [Appium Docs](http://appium.io/getting-started.html?lang=en)